CHR. Did you meet with no other assault as you came?

 himself from that hectoring liberty, that the

-brave spirits of the times accustom themselves unto, would make him the ridicule
+brave spirits of the times accustom themselves unto, would

 of the times.
 He objected also, that but few